Niall1985/webdevproject/README.md

 The **Terrain Image Analyzer** is a web-based application that allows users to upload an image to analyze the type of terrain it represents.
 The system processes the image and predicts the terrain type using a backend model.

 ### **Features**
-✅ Upload an image/video from your device or choose live feed ✅ Preview the uploaded image
+✅ Upload an image from your device or choose live feed ✅ Preview the uploaded image
 ✅ Analyze terrain type using a machine learning model
 ✅ User-friendly interface with modern UI design